-- When you go to the court counter to file your application, court staff will give you a CAS record form. - In your Form 35.1: Affidavit (decision-making responsibility, parenting time, contact), you must list every city, town or municipality where you have lived since you turned 18 or became a parent (whichever happened first). - This information will help court staff decide which CASs must give the court a report. - The court office will send the form to every CAS that has or had authority in any places in Ontario where you have lived.

-When you complete the form, you are agreeing that those CASs can report back to the court if they have any records about you and if they do, the dates any files were opened and closed.
+- When you go to the court counter to file your application, court staff will give you a CAS record form. - In your Form 35.1, you must list every city, town or municipality where you have lived since you turned 18 or became a parent (whichever happened first). - This information will help court staff decide which CASs must give the court a report. - The court office will send the form to every CAS that has or had authority in any places in Ontario where you have lived. - When you complete the form, you are agreeing that those CASs can report back to the court if they have any records about you and if they do, the dates any files were opened and closed.